The Magic Flute: Finale. Scene 6: A garden

-The three child-spirits hail the dawn.
+The three boys hail the dawn.
 They observe Pamina, who is contemplating suicide because she believes Tamino has abandoned her.
-The child-spirits restrain her and reassure her of Tamino's love.
+The boys restrain her and reassure her of Tamino's love.
 (Quartet: "Bald prangt, den Morgen zu verkünden" / To herald the morning, soon will shine).
-There is then a scene change without interrupting the music, leading into scene 7.
+The scene changes without a break, leading into scene 7.

-Scene 7: Outside the Temple of Ordeal
+Scene 7: At the Mountains of Ordeal

-Two men in armor lead in Tamino.
-They recite one of the formal creeds of Isis and Osiris, promising enlightenment to those who successfully overcome the fear of death ("Der, welcher wandert diese Strasse voll Beschwerden" / He who walks this path weighed down with cares).
-This recitation takes the musical form of a Baroque chorale prelude, to a tune inspired by Martin Luther's hymn "Ach Gott, vom Himmel sieh darein" (Oh God, look down from heaven).
+(One mountain has a waterfall, the other emits fire.)
+Two men in armor lead Tamino in.
+They promise enlightenment to those who successfully overcome the fear of death ("Der, welcher wandert diese Strasse voll Beschwerden" / He who walks this path weighed down with cares – sung to a Baroque chorale prelude, inspired by Martin Luther's hymn "Ach Gott, vom Himmel sieh darein" / Oh God, look down from heaven).
 Tamino declares that he is ready to be tested.
 Pamina calls to him from offstage.
 The men in armour assure him that the trial by silence is over and he is free to speak with her.
 Pamina enters and declares her intention to undergo the remaining trials with him.
 She hands him the magic flute to help them through the trials ("Tamino mein, o welch ein Glück! / Oh, what luck, my Tamino!").
-Protected by the music of the magic flute, they pass unscathed through chambers of fire and water.
+Protected by the music of the magic flute, they pass unscathed through fire and water.
 Offstage, the priests hail their triumph and invite the couple to enter the temple.
-There is then a scene change without interrupting the music, leading into scene 8.
+The scene changes without a break, leading into scene 8.

 Scene 8: A garden with a tree

 Papageno despairs at having lost Papagena and decides to hang himself (Aria/Quartet: "Papagena!
 Papagena!
 Papagena!
 Weibchen, Täubchen, meine Schöne" / Papagena!
 Papagena!
 Papagena!
-Dear woman, dear dove, my beauty) The three child-spirits appear and stop him.
-They advise him to play his magic bells to summon Papagena.
+Dear woman, dear dove, my beauty) He hesitates, counting to three, but more and more slowly.
+The three boys appear and stop him.
+They remind him he can play his magic bells to summon Papagena.
 She appears and, united, the happy couple stutter in astonishment and make bird-like courting sounds at each other.
-They plan their future and dream of the many children they will have together (Duet: "Pa... pa... pa...").
-There is then a scene change without interrupting the music, leading into scene 9.
+They plan their future and dream of the many children they will have together (Duet: "Pa-Pa-Pa-Papageno").
+The scenes change without a break, leading into scene 9.

 Scene 9: A rocky landscape outside the temple; night

-The traitorous Monostatos appears with the Queen of the Night and her three ladies.
-They plot to destroy the temple ("Nur stille, stille" / Just quiet, quiet) and the Queen confirms that she has promised her daughter Pamina to Monostatos.
-But before the conspirators can enter the temple, they are magically cast out into eternal night.
-There is then a scene change without interrupting the music, leading into scene 10.
+Monostatos appears with the Queen of the Night and her three ladies.
+They plot to destroy the temple ("Nur stille, stille" / Just quiet, quiet) and the Queen confirms her promise to give Pamina to Monostatos, but suddenly, with thunder and lightning, they are cast out into eternal night.
+The scene changes without a break, leading into scene 10.

 Scene 10: The Temple of the Sun

-Sarastro announces the sun's triumph over the night, and hails the dawn of a new era of wisdom and brotherhood.
-Animals appear again and dance in the sun.